Famous/famous-angular/docs/unstable/directive/faAnimation/index.md

 &lt;/fa-modifier&gt;</code></pre>
 <h2 id="nesting-modifiers-animations">Nesting modifiers &amp; animations</h2>
 <p>Famous Modifiers affect all renderable child nodes (Modifiers &amp; Surfaces) below them on the Render Tree.
-In this example, Two properties will be animated: the outermost Modifier&#39;s scale property and innermost Modifier&#39;s rotateZ property.
+In this example, two properties will be animated: the outermost Modifier&#39;s scale property and innermost Modifier&#39;s rotateZ property.
 Because Famous Modifiers affect all child nodes nested within them, when the outermost Modifier&#39;s scale property changes, it affects the scale of every modifier and surface below it.
 Whereas the innermost Modifier with the fa-rotate-Z property affects the innermost surface only.  </p>
 <pre><code class="lang-html">&lt;fa-modifier fa-scale=&quot;boxes.outer.scale.get()&quot; fa-size=&quot;[100, 100]&quot;&gt;